 This is treated with preservatives against wood-damaging organisms like mold, mildew, and termites.
 This treatment also includes fire-retardants.
 Stains dry within 4-8 hours with this wood.

-Hardwood is a dense, durable type of wood.
-Like pressure-treated wood, it takes about 4-8 hours for a stain to dry.
+Hardwood is known for its density and durability.
+Similar to pressure-treated wood, it typically takes around 4-8 hours for a stain to dry on hardwood surfaces.